-I had visited Golitha Falls many times as a child, it was a place we went on a family walk on a nice weekend.
-We normally headed off to Siblyback down afterwards as it is not too far away.
-However, I haven’t visited Golitha in a while, my “fondest” memory of the place is playing amongst all of the fallen trees, crossing the tiny streams, only leading me to slipping and falling in!
+I visited Golitha Falls many times as a child, it was a place we went on a family walk on a nice weekend.
+We normally headed off to Siblyback dam afterwards as it is not too far away.
+My “fondest” memory of the Golitha Falls is playing amongst all of the fallen trees, crossing the tiny streams, only leading me to slipping and falling in!

 I’m not going to lie, this time I visited I went and did the same thing!
-But, not across the river but on land, because it was wet I sipped and fell right on my bum which lead to a lovely massive bruise…
+But, not across the river but on land!
+It was wet I sipped and fell right on my bum which lead to a lovely massive bruise…

 Well that’s it for my Golitha Falls blog post, if you enjoyed this post why don’t you check out my post on Polruan and Fowey, which is where the river leads out too.
 Or Siblyback Lake and Minions which is near by.